Cricut Tips for beginners

 Store Scraps for small projects

-Use small containers that you have clearly marked to keep smaller pieces of leftover unused materials.
+Use small containers that you have marked to keep smaller pieces of leftover unused materials.
 Plastic clear photo boxes or clear storage stackable boxes are perfect.
 Keep them handy for use, when needing smaller pieces for layered or small projects.

 Print and Cut Tip